woman holding photo of hypertrophic scar

 Many people have developed a scar after one of life’s unfortunate events, like surgery, a car accident or another type of injury.
 After a skin injury has occurred, scarring is a natural part of the healing process.
 Only wounds that do not affect the dermis can heal without scars.
 Hypertrophic scars raise above the surrounding skin level and may continue to thicken for up to six months, but are limited to the original wound area.

 A hypertrophic scar is a result of an abnormal response to an injury or skin trauma.
 Scar tissue forms as wounds heal, which usually becomes flat and pale.
-However if there is a lot of tension on a healing wound, the area becomes raised and thickened, leading to what is known as a hypertrophic scar

 Hypertrophic scars appear red and raised, sometimes remaining like this for several years.
 They are characterised by an excess of collagen which is caused by a dysregulated healing process.

-Symptoms of hypertrophic scars
+Risk factors of hypertrophic scars

 Medical illustration of a hypertrophic scar